zecheng-zhang-mathematics/operator-learning-dataset/README.md

 Here are the Content page of all codes:

+Dynamical system with control:

-1. Predatory and prey example, filename: pred_prey.ipynb
+1. Predatory and prey, filename: pred_prey.ipynb

+Parametric PDE:

+1.

 The codes and datasets are used in the following papers: